sfsu-joseo/CSC645/Extracredit/ProxyServer/README.md

 ### Option 5: Turn web proxy server off

-When this option is selected the proxy server is turned off, the proxy server should confirm if the user wants to show the main manu (the one from client-server network app).
+When this option is selected the proxy server is turned 'off', the proxy server should confirm if the user wants to show the main manu (the one from client-server network app).
 Otherwise, the proxy server will close the connection with the client.

 ```
 *** Proxy Server Settings ***